-(a) the rationale for grouping consumers in this way;

-(b) the method and the criteria used by the GDB to allocate consumers to each of the consumer groups;
+- (a) the rationale for grouping consumers in this way; - (b) the method and the criteria used by the GDB to allocate consumers to each of the consumer groups;

-In the previous pricing methodology consumers were segmented into Primary, Secondary, and Tertiary connection types based on the pressure of the gas distribution system they connected to.
-However, there are no consumers that met the Primary connection type definition, and only a small number that met the Secondary connection type definition, with the vast majority of consumers being tertiary connection type consumers.
+In historical pricing methodologies (prior to $1^{\rm st}$ October 2013) consumers were segmented into Primary, Secondary, and Tertiary connection types based on the pressure of the gas distribution system they connected to.
+However, there were no consumers that met the Primary connection type definition, and only a small number that met the Secondary connection type definition, with the vast majority of consumers being tertiary connection type consumers.